zkonstas/Tweet-Sentiment/README.md

 - SNS
 - RDS Database

-The architecture of the application on the server is displayed on the picture below:
+The architecture of the application on the server is displayed on below:

 ![architecture](images/architecture.png)

+## Description
-## Application Deployment
+### Application Deployment
 The application is deployed very efficiently using AWS Elastic Beanstalk.
 Through this service EC2 Web-Server instances can be easily set up and created automatically.
 The web-application is easily deployed and updated again through Elastic Beanstalk.
 Also, the load balancing option is selected so that load balancing can be managed automatically by AWS.

 ## Client-Side